linrunner/tlp-doc/settings/battery.rst

 .. important::

-    You must always specify both charge thresholds - *start and stop* - for a battery, otherwise TLP will ignore the setting completely (*and until version 1.3 silently*).
+    You must always specify both charge thresholds - *start and stop* - for a battery, otherwise TLP will reject both thresholds.
 If you want to apply only one threshold (or your hardware does support only one), then use the dummy value `0` to skip the other one.

 .. seealso::